salilbhise/mongo_scraper/README.md

-# Mongo News Scraper :newspaper:
+# Harvard Business Review Scraper :newspaper:

 ## Overview
 This is a full stack web application that scrapes [Harvard Business Review](https://hbr.org/) for news articles any time a user visits the site, and displays them for the user.
 Each scraped article is saved to a database, and users can also add comments and revisit them at a later time.

 ## Technologies Used
-- HTML, CSS, Bootstrap
+- HTML, CSS
+- Handlebars
 - Front-end and Back-end Javascript
 - MongoDB and Mongoose
 - NodeJS
 - Express
 - Cheerio
 - Axios
 - Morgan logger middleware

 ## Heroku Link